kppleissner/SOPRA/README.md

 ### Software modification for Windows OS
 If you have Windows OS and drive A: is the first drive exlude it in **server.R** following way:
+If you have Windows OS and drive A: and drive C:  are the first and second drives,  exlude it in **server.R** following way:
 ```{r}
   server <-  function(input, output, session) {